cloudb2/processus/README.md

 ## Overview

-A workflow in Processus is defined using JSON, which should conform to a specific structure.
+A workflow in Processus is defined using JSON (or equivalent YAML), which should conform to a specific structure.
 The best way to understand that structure is by looking at examples.

 ### Workflow